 This page contains a variety of topics in tabbed parts.
 Click on the tabs to move between sections.
+It is my hope that by presenting a selection of articles and stories I've written about New England dance over the years I can give you somewhat of a feel for the dance, how it's changed and how in some ways it remains very similar to the older styles of dancing.
 Here is a brief desription of what is in each tab.

 The first three tabs were written in Fall of 2006 for an earlier version of this website.
 I don't believe they ever were printed in the Seacoast Country Dance Newsletter.
 At the time I wrote: "Every now and then there is a musical event that is particularly enjoyable for one reason or another.
 As it happens there have been a number of them in the past month or so, and I thought I'd write about them."

 The first concerns a dance put on at the Mill Pond Center by the Oyster River Watershed Association last Sunday.
 It was part of an art show fundraiser, although most of the related activity was on Friday.
 Sunday was kind of a gloomy day with some rain, and that didn’t help attendance at all.
 I had hired Russell Orzechowski to play for it, remembering that he would be getting back to UNH about that time.
 He said he’d be able to provide accompaniment too; it turned out his sister Sophie would be playing piano.
 When we arrived at the Mill Pond Center, Russell told us that since they were helping him move back to Durham (where he's a student at UNH), in addition Jane and Neil would be there; so for this small dance we ended up with all but one member of the Orzechowski family band!
 [2020 note: They were subsequently known as the Sugar River Band, now the Sugar River String Band; I’m not sure if they had that name yet in 2006.]